mittulmandhan/java-interview-prep/8 Heap/README.md

 * Whenever Java virtual machine(JVM) start-up it occupies some memory space in RAM essential for program execution.This memory space consists of stack, heap, method area, program counter registers and native internal threads.
 ![picture alt](https://github.com/mittulmandhan/java-interview-prep/blob/master/img/Heap/JVM%20Architecture.PNG)
 * Heap is reclaimed by an automatic storage management system known as a garbage collector.
+* Garbage Collection is a process which removes dead objects from Java Heap space and returns memory back to Heap in Java.
 * In Java, heap is used to create,store & manage objects and object contains instance variables of the class.
 * 'new' keyword is used to create an object in heap at runtime and it requires a single, postfix argument to call the constructor.
 * 'new' keyword only allocates memory for the object in heap at runtime and invokes the given object constructor(rest of the construction tasks are done by constructor).